- Next day delivery

 - Scaffolding – a resource often used by criminals to gain further access to property, all types of scaffolding, including scaffolding towers and ladders should be locked away when not in use.

-- Provision and monitoring of risk management, assessment and health and safety protocols.
+- The provision and monitoring of risk management, assessment and health and safety protocols.

 - Manned guarding – with guards who are suitably qualified and hold a current Security Industry Authority (SIA) licence.
 24 hour guarding is probably essential for larger sites whilst smaller sites may find mobile patrols or dog security more appropriate.

 - Entry and exit monitoring.